About Us

 Meet our board of directors, click here.

-Mossom Creek Education Centre
+Mossom creek education Centre

 Mossom Creek Education Centre provides hands-on experiential learning opportunities to students and the community.
 The opportunity for kids to interact with nature in a tangible way has meant that thousands of students have experienced stewardship activities in local forest, watershed and marine environments.
 Over the past 4 decades, volunteers and stewardship leaders have provided outdoor nature experiences to the local community.
 We now have a modern well-equipped education centre that offers a home base for watershed and stream-to-sea exploration